Zibri/ZiPhone/docs/readme.txt

 1.0 or newer.
 Improved ramdisk and Mac GUI.
-Localization fixed for Mac GUI. ziphone -b now flashes 1.1.4 baseband, since there would otherwise be no baseband.
+Localization fixed for Mac GUI.

 Ziphone version 3.3 (31st of March 2019)
 ===================================================================================